-My kittens are used to the medium sized cat sands, but they would still use any other types of litter I get them.
+My cats are now already used to the medium-sized cat sands, but they will still use any other types of litter I get them.
 The cat sands we normally use are the non-clumping kind, which is thankfully one of the easiest to find.
-This type of cat litter contains quite a bit of dust and don’t absorb the liquid.
-The urines will eventually start to smell, so I would need to change it more often—at least once a day.
+This type of cat litter contains quite a bit of dust and doesn’t absorb the liquid.
+The urine will eventually start to smell, so I would need to change it more often—at least once a day.

 Shopping for cat litter can be challenging.
-The market is filled with every imaginable kind of cat litter, but in order to find out which one your cat will use you will need to do some experimentation.
-There are so many available types and brands in the global markets, but not all of these products might be present in your country of residence.
+The market is filled with every imaginable kind of cat litter, but in order to find out which one your cat will use, you will need to do some experimentation.
+There are many available types and brands in the global markets, but not all of these products might be present where you live.

 - If your cat finds your choice of litter material unappealing, he may decide to stop using the litterbox.

 - Place the litter box in a quiet corner with some privacy, and not near their eating areas.
 Cats don’t like mixing the two (according to Pets Magazine).